- Residence Requirements

 Projects are examined by the supervisor and two other faculty members, at least one of whom has some expertise in the area of the project.

-During the examination committee members may question the candidate on any relevant aspect of the project.
+During the Project Examination, committee members may question the candidate on any relevant aspect of the project.
 The committee then agrees on a final mark.
-For Compulsory Projects the marks are Pass, Fail, Delay until additional work is completed.
-For Optional Projects a letter grade will be assigned (A to B- are passing marks).
-The candidate is then informed of the result of the examination.
+For Compulsory Projects the marks are Pass, Fail, or Delay until additional work is completed.
+For Optional Projects a letter grade will be assigned: A to B- are passing marks.
+At the conclusion of the project examination, the candidate is then informed of the result of the examination and a “Report on Examination” form is submitted to the Graduate Coordinator.

-Early in the winter term of the PhD3 year, students will give a twenty-minute summary of their compulsory research project to an audience consisting of staff members in the Department and other students in the program.
+Late in the fall term of PhD3, students will give a twenty-minute summary of their Compulsory Research Project to an audience consisting of staff members in the Department and other students in the program.
 After each presentation there will be a brief discussion.
-Not only does the colloquium offer students an opportunity to present their research in a public form and receive feedback on it, but it also provides information to the Department about the kinds of research that are currently of interest to graduate students.
+Not only does the colloquium offer students an opportunity to present their research in a public forum and receive feedback on it, but it also provides information to the Department about the kinds of research that are currently of interest to graduate students.

-Doctoral students are expected to show reading competence in one foreign language.
 Scholarship requires reading primary and critical texts in languages other than English.
-The language chosen to fulfil the departmental requirement should have a specific connection to the student's research and dissertation topic.
+Thus, doctoral students are expected to show reading competence in one foreign language as part of their program.
+The language chosen to fulfill the departmental requirement should have a specific connection to the student's research and dissertation topic.

 There are two ways to satisfy the language requirement.

-When the language requirement has been fulfilled by one of the two acceptable means, the Director of Graduate Studies processes a form to GPSO.
+When the language requirement has been fulfilled by one of the two acceptable means, the Director of Graduate Studies notifies GPSO.
 The student's transcript will reflect that the requirement has been fulfilled.

 The foreign language requirement must be passed before the submission of the dissertation proposal; the GAC will not review dissertation proposals until the language requirement has been fulfilled.

-With the successful completion of the compulsory project, the student is ready to enter Phase III, consisting of the preparation and the defense of the dissertation.
+With the successful completion of the Compulsory Research Project, the student is ready to enter Phase III, consisting of the preparation and the defense of the dissertation.

-The supervisor of the compulsory project in the area of the dissertation normally, but not always, becomes the thesis supervisor.
+The supervisor of the Compulsory Research Project in the area of the dissertation normally, but not always, becomes the thesis supervisor.

 The dissertation proposal is submitted for approval to the Graduate Administration Committee.
-The proposal itself is not much different from an MA thesis proposal, or a project proposal, except in scope, range, and originality.
-As a proposal it should answer the same kinds of questions concerning its area of study, the particular thesis it wishes to present, the methodology it is adopting.
+The proposal itself does not differ significantly from a Compulsory or Optional Research Paper proposal, except in scope, range, and originality.
+As a proposal it should answer the same kinds of questions concerning its area of study, the particular thesis it wishes to present, and the methodology it is adopting.
 An exhaustive bibliography should be appended.
-It is extremely useful to have a chapter-by-chapter outline of the dissertation itself, indicating quite specifically how the argument is to develop.
-The proposal, should follow accepted scholarly standards of presentation and documentation as set forth in The MLA Handbook for Writers of Research Papers, revised edition (1999).
-Further guidelines and examples of dissertation proposals are kept on file in the Graduate Office, and may be consulted by students.
+It is extremely useful to have a chapter-by-chapter outline of the dissertation itself, indicating very specifically how the argument is to develop.
+The proposal should follow accepted scholarly standards of presentation and documentation as set forth in the most recent editions of The MLA Handbook for Writers of Research Papers or Chicago Manual of Style.
+Further guidelines and examples of dissertation proposals are kept on file in the Graduate Office (Arts 155), and may be consulted by students.
+Proposals should be submitted to the Graduate Coordinator by 15 Sept. of PhD4.

 The thesis for the PhD degree must display original scholarship expressed in good literate style and must be a distinct contribution to knowledge.
 The oral examination is chaired by a Pro-Dean, representing the Dean of the Graduate and Postdoctoral Studies Office.
-Other members of the PhD Oral Committee are the Chair of the Department or the Chair's Deputy (normally the Graduate Program Director), the supervisor of the dissertation, two members of the department and one member from a Department not that of the candidate.
-The oral examination is usually introduced by a 10 or 15 minute statement from the student, followed by questioning from the committee members, after which the committee in camera decides on a grade, which covers not only the dissertation, but the defense of it, as well as the student's overall career as a graduate student at McGill.
+Other members of the PhD Oral Committee are the Chair of the Department or the Chair's Deputy (normally the Director of Graduate Studies), the supervisor of the dissertation, two members of the department and one member from a Department not that of the candidate.
+The oral examination is usually introduced by a 10 or 15 minute statement from the student, followed by questioning from the committee members, after which the committee in camera decides on a grade, which covers not only the dissertation, but also its defense, as well as the student's overall career as a graduate student at McGill.

 More detailed regulations concerning PhD dissertations are available from the Graduate and Postdoctoral Studies Office.